One of the most devastating types of malware that a business can face is ransomware.

 The malicious code encrypts files (or hides them) making them unreadable.
 This often results in multiple company systems that rely on databases to be down.

-In September 2020, the Newhall School District in Santa Clarita Valley was hit with ransomware, causing the shutdown of distance learning for 6,000 elementary school students.
+In September 2020, the Newhall School District in Santa Clarita Valley was hit with saas ransomware, causing the shutdown of distance learning for 6,000 elementary school students.
 The attack made the district’s server and email unusable.

 Ransomware can infect a system several ways: